 Stage.
 Film.
 Television.
-For over 20 years Nicole Romine has been directing and choreographing to international acclaim.
+For over 25 years Nicole Romine has been directing and choreographing to international acclaim.
 Her work has been seen on five continents.
 She has inspired a diverse range of artists from Broadway to disadvantaged youth.
 She has had the honor of working with such luminaries as Frank Sinatra, Alexander Godunov, Madonna, Elizabeth Taylor

 Her first film 'ing' was awarded the Grand Prix at the XXVI Asolo International Art Film Festival in Italy and Best First Film at the International Film Festival South Africa.

 Ms. Romine had a very diverse career touring the world, Japan, South America, Europe, and she was a guest artist with many different companies including the Kansas City Ballet and the Los Angeles Civic Ballet.
 She was also a Solid Gold Dancer at Paramount Studios and a principal female dancer for the last season of the original television series FAME at MGM studios.

 While still dancing, she was a founding member of a very successful arts conservatory and moved into the role of Artistic Director for a professional dance company.
 She created over 28 original works and several full length contemporary story ballets to critical acclaim.
 She has choreographed several productions for television and a PBS special she choreographed was nominated for an Emmy.
-She has directed and choreographed industrials, theatrical events, and large scale productions.
+She has directed and choreographed industrials, theatrical events, and various productions.